sogno-platform/dpsim/docs/hugo/content/en/docs/Concepts/Models/switches.md

 of the capacitor answers with the same alternating error.

 This is a property of the discretisation, not of the physical circuit.
-A real breaker interrupts at a current zero and closes at a voltage zero, and the arc across real contacts dissipates what is left;
-a two-valued resistance switched at an arbitrary instant has neither mechanism.
+A real breaker interrupts at a current zero, while controlled switching can aim to close at a favourable voltage instant.
+The arc across real contacts dissipates what is left; a two-valued resistance switched at an arbitrary instant has neither mechanism.

 ## What a current zero means per domain